By Christopher Greenwood

 || JAI BRAHMARISHI MOHANJI||

-Compiled, Edited & Published by – Testimonials Team, 2nd December 2019
+Edited & Published by – Testimonials Team, 1st August 2021

 The views, opinions, and positions expressed by the authors and those providing comments on these blogs are theirs alone and do not necessarily reflect the views, opinions or positions of Mohanji, Mohanji Foundation, it’s members, employees or any other individual or entity associated with Mohanji or Mohanji Foundation.
 We make no representations as to accuracy, completeness, timeliness, suitability or validity of any information presented by individual authors and/or commenters on our blogs and will not be liable for any errors, omissions, or delays in this information or any losses, injuries or damages arising from its display or use.